Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Negotiation experience;

-• Experience with objections;
+• Experience in handling objections;

-• Carefulness when preparing reports;
+• Care in preparing reports;

 • Willingness to work in a team;